nh2seven/AR_1/README.md

 - Provides trend analysis and insights
 - Records various types of usage events
 - Communicates with User Progress Service for user/lab validation

+### Integration Service (Port: 8007)
+Integrates with external infrastructure management services:
+- Connects with the Infrastructure-Microservice system (https://github.com/Kritin-Thakur/Infrastructure-Microservice)
+- Enhances lab analytics with server utilization data
+- Correlates performance metrics with infrastructure allocation
+- Provides a unified API for accessing integrated data
+- Acts as an adapter between our services and external systems

 ## Technology Stack
 - **Backend**: FastAPI (Python 3.11)